Do you suck at giving gifts?

 You have to give a gift that is representative of the relationship.

 If you’re giving a gift to your most important client, give them something that shows the importance of that relationship.
+You have to give a gift that’s representative of the relationship.

 Don’t make the gift about you.